The 7 most comfortable football boots 2022

-Plush, luxurious and a downright joy to wear, these are the most comfortable football boots you can buy right now.
+Plush, cushioned and a downright joy to wear.
+Here are the comfiest football boots you can buy this year.

-The big brands will try to tempt us with flamboyant, extravagant colourways and enticing marketing campaigns, drawing us in with their promise of ‘innovative boot tech’ and ‘improved performance’.
-While that’s all very well and good, these features are rendered completely useless if we’re coming away with blisters on our feet and constantly reaching for the painkillers.
+Big brands often tempt us in with their enticing marketing campaigns, on the promise of ‘innovative boot tech’ and ‘improved performance’.
+While that’s all well and good, those features are rendered completely useless if we’re coming away with blisters on our feet and constantly having to reach for painkillers.

-When investing in a new pair of football boots, comfort should always be considered your top priority.
+In our humble opinion, when investing in new football boots, comfort should always be considered your top priority.
+Here’s why.

 Most boots will need to be broken in before you can really play in them, but that doesn’t mean they should be causing you discomfort as soon as you put them on.
 In fact, if wearing a pair of boots is proving a little painful, then it’s fair to assume you’ve either picked the wrong size or the wrong pair altogether.